Wage labour: Criticisms

 According to Noam Chomsky, analysis of the psychological implications of wage slavery goes back to the Enlightenment era.
 In his 1791 book On the Limits of State Action, classical liberal thinker Wilhelm von Humboldt explained how "whatever does not spring from a man's free choice, or is only the result of instruction and guidance, does not enter into his very nature; he does not perform it with truly human energies, but merely with mechanical exactness" and so when the labourer works under external control, "we may admire what he does, but we despise what he is."
 Both the Milgram and Stanford experiments have been found useful in the psychological study of wage-based workplace relations.
 Additionally, as per anthropologist David Graeber, the earliest wage labour contracts we know about were in fact contracts for the rental of chattel slaves (usually the owner would receive a share of the money, and the slave, another, with which to maintain their living expenses.)
 Such arrangements, according to Graeber, were quite common in New World slavery as well, whether in the United States or Brazil.
 Samuel Edward Konkin III, the original proponent of agorism, opposed wage-labour by disputing its necessity, psychology, and profit.

 For Marxists, labour-as-commodity, which is how they regard wage labour, provides a fundamental point of attack against capitalism.
-"It can be persuasively argued," noted one concerned philosopher, "that the conception of the worker's labour as a commodity confirms Marx's stigmatisation of the wage system of private capitalism as 'wage-slavery;' that is, as an instrument of the capitalist's for reducing the worker's condition to that of a slave, if not below it."
+"It can be persuasively argued," stated John O. Nelson, "that the conception of the worker's labour as a commodity confirms Marx's stigmatisation of the wage system of private capitalism as 'wage-slavery;' that is, as an instrument of the capitalist's for reducing the worker's condition to that of a slave, if not below it."
 That this objection is fundamental follows immediately from Marx's conclusion that wage labour is the very foundation of capitalism: "Without a class dependent on wages, the moment individuals confront each other as free persons, there can be no production of surplus value; without the production of surplus-value there can be no capitalist production, and hence no capital and no capitalist!"
 C. L. R. James argued in The Black Jacobins that most of the techniques of human organisation employed on factory workers during the industrial revolution were first developed on slave plantations.